newroco/mail2deck/README.md

 ## B. For NextCloud admins to setup
 ### Requirements
 This app requires cURL, imap and Postfix.
+### NC new user
+Create a new user from User Management on your NC server, which will have to function as a bot.
+We chose to call him *deckbot*, but you can call it however you want.
+__Note that you have to assign *deckbot* on each board you want to add new cards from email.__
 ### Set up Postfix for incoming email
 You can setup Posfix mail server folowing the instructions on [Posfix setup](https://docs.gitlab.com/ee/administration/reply_by_email_postfix_setup.html), and after that add "+" delimiter (which separe the user from the board in the email address) using the command:<br>
 ```
 sudo postconf -e "recipient_delimiter = +"
 ```
-### NC new user
-Create a new user from User Management on your NC server, which will have to function as a bot.
-We chose to call him *incoming*, but you can call it however you want.
 ### Download and install
 Clone this repository into *incoming* user.
 Edit as you need the config file: